Yannick-Grunder/API-2021-HTTP-Infra/step4/README.md

 ## Configuration doc

 The Dockerfiles have been modified to include vim to the machines.
+The first app has been modified to run a script on a timer that changes on of it's parts every 5 seconds to a part of the random output from the second app.

 ## Original instruction